Saad Hariri: 2019 protests and resignation

-In mid-October 2019, a popular protest movement began calling for increased accountability and transparency in politics.
-His government was widely viewed as corrupt by the Lebanese people.
+On 23 October, Hariri held a meeting with the ministerial committee in charge of financial and economic reforms, discussing a draft law on the recovery of public money and requesting suggestions on it from the Supreme Judicial Council within ten days.
+In the evening, Hariri also held a meeting with members of the Progressive Socialist Party to discuss the latest developments in the country.
+Sheikh Akl of the Lebanese Druze community called for government dialogue to safeguard the rights of liberty, security and stability.

 On 29 October, Hariri offered his resignation as a concession, saying "This is in response to the will and demand of the thousands of Lebanese demanding change".
 The following day, President Michel Aoun accepted the resignation but requested that Hariri remain in office till a successor was appointed.
 Hassan Diab, the former education minister, was appointed to the role on 21 January 2020.
 On 10 August 2020, Diab resigned in the aftermath of the Beirut explosion due to mounting political pressure and anger at the Lebanese government for their failure to prevent the disaster, exacerbated by existing political tensions and upheavals within the country.

+On 16 December, at noon, President Aoun delayed scheduled parliamentary consultations, during which Saad Hariri was widely expected to be renamed Prime Minister.
+This was because Hariri was now no longer being supported by the main Christian parties in parliament.
+At night, protesters gathered close to Saad Hariri's Beirut residence to reject his reappointment.
+A separate group of protesters descended upon Beirut as well, expressing outrage at a month-old video of an ex-pat insulting several Shi'a religious leaders.

-2020 designation
+2020–21 premiership designation

-After the resignation of Diab, Hariri and the Prime Ministers' club favored the Lebanese ambassador to Germany Mustapha Adib to be the next Prime Minister.
+After the resignation of Hassan Diab, Hariri and the Prime Ministers' club favored the Lebanese ambassador to Germany, Mustapha Adib, to be the next prime minister.
 Although he was appointed after being nominated by 90 of 120 MPs on 30 August, he stepped down three weeks later after failing to form a new cabinet.

-On 8 October, Hariri announced in an interview that he is "definitely a candidate" for the position, and called other political parties not to waste what is called the "French Initiative".
-On 22 October, Saad Hariri was reappointed as Prime Minister.
+On 8 October, Hariri announced in an interview that he was "definitely a candidate" for the position, and called other political parties not to waste what was called the "French Initiative".
+On 22 October, Saad Hariri was reappointed as prime minister.
 He was backed by his Future Movement, PSP and Amal Movement, receiving 65 votes, 4 less than his predecessor Diab, while Hezbollah along with major Christian parties, Free Patriotic Movement and Lebanese Forces, did not endorse him.